 Succeeding with a technology as powerful as simulation involves much more than the technical aspects you may have been trained in.
-The parts of a simulation study that are outside the realm of modeling and analysis can make or break the project We explore the most common pitfalls in performing simulation studies and identify approaches for avoiding these problems.
+The parts of a simulation study that are outside the realm of modeling and analysis can make or break the project.
+And, of course, you need to do a responsible job of those "easy" parts-building the model, verifying and validating it, and analyzing your results-as well!